ChooseFI Logo

 ChooseFI Community Taking Action This Week

-• Dana said, “This may seem very basic, but I went out for a happy hour with a friend on Monday and ordered a diet coke and shared a snack costing me $11.50 including tax and tip rather than the old me who would have ordered a few cocktails and whatever else and easily spent $40-50.
+- Dana said, “This may seem very basic, but I went out for a happy hour with a friend on Monday and ordered a diet coke and shared a snack costing me $11.50 including tax and tip rather than the old me who would have ordered a few cocktails and whatever else and easily spent $40-50.
 You can still have fun, see your friends and go out while working toward FI.
 And your health will thank you as well for cutting down on the cocktails! 🙂 Additionally, my husband spent the past couple months going through our credit and debit accounts and cancelling all the subscriptions that we didn’t use enough to justify a monthly cost and then shopped around our insurance and internet bills.
 All said and done we have cut our monthly expenses by about $300!
-Then, after all that, we opened a Chase Sapphire Preferred account and are putting all our expenses on there and paying off each month to help fund our travels.
+Then, after all that, we opened a rewards credit card account and are putting all our expenses on there and paying off each month to help fund our travels.
 Thanks for all the inspiration!”